milahu/collapseos/recipes/rc2014/sdcard.md

 ## Building the SPI relay

-The [schematic][schematic] supplied with this recipe works well with `sdc.fs`.
+The [schematic][schematic] supplied with this recipe works well with the SD Card subsystem (B420).
 Of course, it's not the only possible design that works, but I think it's one of the most straighforwards.

 The basic idea with this relay is to have one shift register used as input, loaded in parallel mode from the z80 bus and a shift register that takes the